-So, how do you strengthen the psoas?
+So, how do you activate and strengthen the psoas?

 Let’s begin with the alternating leg lift.
 Lie on your back, hands under your rear.
 Keeping your legs straight, lift one about 12 inches up from the floor and put it down again.
 12 to 15 repetitions on each side should do it, and you can use ankle weights for progressive strength training.